stellar-deprecated/horizon-importer/README.md

-# Stellard API
+# Horizon

-This rails app is the "sidekick" api server for the stellard core (hayashi).
-This project is intended to be the main interface for software that wishes to integrate with the stellar network.
+*NOTE: Horizon is in very active development*

+Horizon is the client facing API server for the Stellar ecosystem.
+See [an overview of the Stellar ecosystem](TODO) for more details.

 ## Goals